waigo/waigo/README.md

 ```

 Notice how the renderer didn't output the `id` attribute of our model instance.
 Also notice how the `stats` key-value pair was output
-unmodified.
+just as it is.
 If a given attribute does not implement the `HasViewObject` mixin then it gets output as it is, unchanged.

-If we now make the request with the `x-custom-key: test` header set then we would see:
+If we now make the request with the `x-custom-key: test` header set then we will instead get:

 ```javascript
 {